-Generally, labor accounts for about 30% of your total project price, while materials take up about 65% to 70% of your budget.
+Generally, labor accounts for about 30-40% of your total project price, while materials take up about 65% to 70% of your budget.
 When it comes to your materials, cabinetry tends to be the big-ticket item, encompassing about 30% of the costs.
 Appliances and ventilation typically assume another 15% to 20%.
-Other expenses associated with kitchen remodeling include permitting the project and disposal fees.
+Additional expenses associated with kitchen remodeling include job permits and disposal fees.

 When you invest in a residential improvement project, there is generally a payoff in terms of increasing the value of your home.
 Kitchen remodeling tends to be one of the more worthwhile investments, as you can recoup about 54% to 76% of your costs in potential resale value.
-However, the actual ROI of a kitchen upgrade depends on several factors, such as the location and condition of your home, the type of project you complete, housing trends and the state of the real estate market when you go to sell.
+However, the actual ROI of a kitchen upgrade depends on several factors, such as the location and condition of your home, the type of project you complete, housing trends and the state of the real estate market when you sell.
 If you plan on selling your home in the near future, a major kitchen remodel isn’t likely to bring a worthwhile return for you.

 However, if you are intending to stay in your current residence for several more years, you gain value from your kitchen makeover through increased comfort and convenience that enhances your quality of life.
-Remodeling enables you to keep your home up to date and functional as your family life and personal tastes evolves.
+Remodeling enables you to keep your home up to date and functional as your family life and personal tastes evolve.